 Research Ethics & Policy

 Selkirk College is committed to high standards of integrity, accountability and responsibility in the conduct of any college-sanctioned research that is done by college faculty, staff or students, or by any other scholars that have a formal association with the college.
-We follow Policy 8710 – Integrity in Research and Policy 8700 – Research Involving Human Subjects in our daily work.
-All research involving human subjects is reviewed by the Selkirk College Research Ethics Board, which is chaired by Vice President of Education and Students, Neil Coburn.
-The Research Ethics Board is guided by the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans (TCPS).
-Faculty and students undertaking research that involves human subjects are required to complete the Course of Research Ethics.
+We follow Policy 8710 – Integrity in Research and Policy 8700 – Research Involving Human Participants in our daily work.
+All research involving human participants is reviewed by the Selkirk College Research Ethics Committee, which is chaired by Paula Vaananen.
+The Research Ethics Committee is guided by the Tri-Council Policy Statement: 2 Ethical Conduct for Research Involving Humans (TCPS2).
+Faculty, staff and students undertaking research that involves human participants are required to complete the Tri-Council Policy Statement 2 Core Tutorial.

-The Research Ethics Board Chair is Paula Vannanen.
-To learn more about research ethics proposal requirements, related deadlines and how to submit a proposal to the research Ethics Board please contact Tyanna Popoff.
+To learn more about research ethics proposal requirements, related deadlines, appropriate forms to use, and how to submit a proposal to the Research Ethics Committee: